jnotter01/JAT-Ledger/project_proposal.md

 ## Out of Scope

-The following features will not be included in this semester project:
+The following features will not be included in this semester's project:

 - Direct bank integrations
 - Automated tax filing